BettercareHealth/bettercare/newborn-care/test-7.md

 # Test 7: Temperature control and hypothermia

 1. The body temperature of a newborn infant should be measured by placing a digital thermometer:
-	1. In the mouth
+	-	In the mouth
-	1. In the rectum
+	-	In the rectum
-	1. In the axilla (arm pit) `correct`{:.correct-answer}
+	+	In the axilla (arm pit)
-	1. In the incubator
+	-	In the incubator
 2. The normal abdominal skin temperature in a newborn infant is:
-	1. 35.5–36.0°C
+	-	35.5–36.0°C
-	1. 36.0–36.5°C `correct`{:.correct-answer}
+	+	36.0–36.5°C
-	1. 36.5–37.0°C
+	-	36.5–37.0°C
-	1. 37.0–37.5°C
+	-	37.0–37.5°C
 3. Newborn infants produce heat by:
-	1. Shivering
+	-	Shivering
-	1. Kicking their legs
+	-	Kicking their legs
-	1. Sweating
+	-	Sweating
-	1. Breaking down brown fat `correct`{:.correct-answer}
+	+	Breaking down brown fat
 4. Heat production is poor in:
-	1. Preterm infants `correct`{:.correct-answer}
+	+	Preterm infants
-	1. Term infants
+	-	Term infants
-	1. Postterm infants
+	-	Postterm infants
-	1. Female infants
+	-	Female infants
 5. Loss of heat to the surrounding air is called:
-	1. Radiation
+	-	Radiation
-	1. Conduction
+	-	Conduction
-	1. Convection `correct`{:.correct-answer}
+	+	Convection
-	1. Evaporation
+	-	Evaporation
 6. The amount of heat lost by radiation is influenced by:
-	1. The temperature of the incubator
+	-	The temperature of the incubator
-	1. The temperature of the room air
+	-	The temperature of the room air
-	1. The temperature of the walls and windows `correct`{:.correct-answer}
+	+	The temperature of the walls and windows
-	1. The temperature of the doctor’s hands
+	-	The temperature of the doctor’s hands
 7. Wet infants lose heat by:
-	1. Conduction
+	-	Conduction
-	1. Convection
+	-	Convection
-	1. Evaporation `correct`{:.correct-answer}
+	+	Evaporation
-	1. Radiation
+	-	Radiation
 8. Heat loss is excessive in infants born:
-	1. Underweight for gestational age `correct`{:.correct-answer}
+	+	Underweight for gestational age
-	1. With an appropriate weight for gestational age
+	-	With an appropriate weight for gestational age
-	1. Overweight for gestational age
+	-	Overweight for gestational age
-	1. At term
+	-	At term
 9. What type of subcutaneous fat prevents heat loss?
-	1. Brown fat
+	-	Brown fat
-	1. White fat `correct`{:.correct-answer}
+	+	White fat
-	1. Yellow fat
+	-	Yellow fat
-	1. Pink fat
+	-	Pink fat
 10. Hypothermia is defined as a skin temperature below:
-	1. 37°C
+	-	37°C
-	1. 36°C `correct`{:.correct-answer}
+	+	36°C
-	1. 30°C
+	-	30°C
-	1. 25°C
+	-	25°C
 11. What determines the correct incubator temperature?
-	1. The infant’s weight `correct`{:.correct-answer}
+	+	The infant’s weight
-	1. The infant’s sex
+	-	The infant’s sex
-	1. The infant’s haemoglobin concentration
+	-	The infant’s haemoglobin concentration
-	1. The Apgar score
+	-	The Apgar score
 12. When is the oxygen and energy requirements of an infant lowest?
-	1. When the body temperature is above normal.
+	-	When the body temperature is above normal.
-	1. When the body temperature is normal. `correct`{:.correct-answer}
+	+	When the body temperature is normal.
-	1. When the body temperature is below normal.
+	-	When the body temperature is below normal.
-	1. The oxygen and energy requirements are not influenced by body temperature.
+	-	The oxygen and energy requirements are not influenced by body temperature.
 13. Heat loss by radiation is best prevented by:
-	1. Woollen booties
+	-	Woollen booties
-	1. Woollen leggings
+	-	Woollen leggings
-	1. A woollen jacket
+	-	A woollen jacket
-	1. A woollen cap `correct`{:.correct-answer}
+	+	A woollen cap
 14. How should a well newborn infant with a gestational age of 35 weeks and weighing 1500 g be nursed?
-	1. With the mother in the KMC position `correct`{:.correct-answer}
+	+	With the mother in the KMC position
-	1. Under a radiant warmer
+	-	Under a radiant warmer
-	1. In a cot (bassinet) in the general nursery
+	-	In a cot (bassinet) in the general nursery
-	1. In a special warmed room
+	-	In a special warmed room
 15. Which form of heat loss is reduced by a perspex heat shield?
-	1. Convection
+	-	Convection
-	1. Radiation `correct`{:.correct-answer}
+	+	Radiation
-	1. Evaporation
+	-	Evaporation
-	1. Conduction
+	-	Conduction
 16. Cold infants usually have:
-	1. A blue tongue and blue feet
+	-	A blue tongue and blue feet
-	1. A pink tongue and pink feet
+	-	A pink tongue and pink feet
-	1. A pink tongue and blue feet `correct`{:.correct-answer}
+	+	A pink tongue and blue feet
-	1. A blue tongue and pink feet
+	-	A blue tongue and pink feet
 17. Sclerema presents as:
-	1. Blue sclera
+	-	Blue sclera
-	1. Oedema of the scalp
+	-	Oedema of the scalp
-	1. Oedema of the feet
+	-	Oedema of the feet
-	1. A woody feel to the skin `correct`{:.correct-answer}
+	+	A woody feel to the skin
 18. Hypothermia causes:
-	1. Anaemia
+	-	Anaemia
-	1. Proteinuria
+	-	Proteinuria
-	1. Hyperglycaemia
+	-	Hyperglycaemia
-	1. Hypoglycaemia `correct`{:.correct-answer}
+	+	Hypoglycaemia
 19. While a cold infant is being warmed, it is important to give:
-	1. Sedatives
+	-	Sedatives
-	1. Antibiotics
+	-	Antibiotics
-	1. A diuretic
+	-	A diuretic
-	1. Extra energy `correct`{:.correct-answer}
+	+	Extra energy
 20. Pyrexia is dangerous as it may cause:
-	1. Bleeding
+	-	Bleeding
-	1. Jaundice
+	-	Jaundice
-	1. Apnoea `correct`{:.correct-answer}
+	+	Apnoea
-	1. Acidosis
+	-	Acidosis